PabloRougerie/shanty-project/PROJECT_SUMMARY.md

 ![Tuning Impact](visualizations/tuning_impact.png)

 *Model performance vs prediction horizon showing baseline, Ridge, LightGBM (not tuned), and LightGBM (tuned).
-The graph illustrates the impact of hyperparameter tuning and the "tipping point" where ML models become valuable.*
+The graph illustrates the impact of hyperparameter tuning and the "tipping point" where ML models become valuable.
+(Note: Generate this image by running notebook 6)*

 ### 3.3 Detailed Performance Comparison